-On (date)
+On (date) \\\\\

+at (location)

-at (location) we responded to a reported blockage of the sanitary sewer service to your property.
-We discovered a blockage in: ☐ The sanitary sewer main and cleared the line ☐ Your sanitary sewer lateral, which is your responsibility to maintain.
+we responded to a reported blockage of the sanitary sewer service to your property.

+We discovered a blockage in:

+☐ The sanitary sewer main and cleared the line

+☐ Your sanitary sewer lateral, which is your responsibility to maintain.

 If you require assistance to clear your portion of the lateral you can search the internet for "Sewer Contractors" or "Plumbing Drains & Sewer Cleaning."
 If you plan to hire a contractor, we recommend getting estimates from more than one company.

+District representative notes:

+District representative notes:

-City representative notes: City representative name:
+District representative name: